dcdominiak/dcdominiak.github.io/_posts/2017-10-29-udacity-aind-lessons-learned-4.md

 In practice, transfer learning is implemented a bit differently.
 A "shallow" network is built that includes only an input layer and a classification layer.
 This shallow network is then trained with the so-called _bottleneck features_ of the pre-trained network instead of the training images.
 Here's how it works:

-  * Use the pre-trained network to compute the bottleneck features for your training set.
+  * Use the pre-trained network to compute the bottleneck features for the training set.
     * For each image in your training set, input that image into the pre-trained network and compute the output of the topmost CNN layer (not the output of the network's softmax classification layer, but an internal, intermediate output).
 This gives the bottleneck features for each image in the training set.
   * Train the shallow network using these bottleneck features as input.
-    * Each training example is a multi-dimensional vector, or tensor, rather than an image.
+    * Each training example is now a multi-dimensional vector, or tensor, rather than an image.
 As an example, the tensor could have dimensions, aka shape, of (7, 7, 512).
-    * Use a categorical crossentropy loss function during training
+    * Use a categorical crossentropy loss function during training.

-Specifically, for each image, the corresponding bottleneck feature vector is input to the neural network instead of the image itself.
+The difference from the build-your-own deep neural network approach bears repeating.
+During training, each image is replaced with its pre-computed bottleneck feature vector.
 The bottleneck features can be thought of as an encoding of the image that's richer than the raw pixel values, allowing more performance from a single fully connected layer than would otherwise be possible.

+The same holds true when the neural network is used to classify images.
+Each new image must first be run through the pre-trained deep neural network to compute its bottleneck feature vector.
+(With a deep network of 50 layers or more, this is not a trivial computation.)

 ### Libraries like Keras have implementations of successful CNN architectures